srMarlins/MtgPirate/README.md

 - **iOS**: iPhone and iPad (iOS 14+)
 - **Coming Soon**: Android

+## Discalimer
+- **Entirely coded with agentic ai** - This is just a hobby project to test the bounds of cross platform engineering using agentic ai.

 ## Tech Stack

 - **Kotlin Multiplatform** - Cross-platform codebase (Desktop + iOS)